roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  There was another pause on the phone; Dan was taken aback.
 Then his voice came through, thrilled and eager.
 "I hear you, my slut.
 Come over soon."

  Trisha hung up, staring at herself in the mirror.
 She would need to shower, and do her makeup, and find a good outfit to wear.
 Even her reflection looked angry.
 I can't believe Britney!
 That…that bitch!
 And I thought she was just being sweet and forgiving…but really, it was just because she was going behind my back just like I was going behind hers!Trisha furiously tossed her hair, examining her petite, slender body in the reflection, her slim legs, her pouty face and brown eyes(narrowed now in anger), her perky tits riding high on her dainty chest.
 Now she cupped them and squeezed, examining the way they bulged and plumped together.
 Well…two can play at this game!
-Report_Story #2